Joe Carter: Post-retirement

 In 2008, Carter appeared on an episode of Pros vs. Joes.

 On August 7, 2009, Carter, along with many of his 1992 and 1993 Toronto Blue Jay World Series alumni teammates, attended a reunion/pre-game ceremony at the SkyDome.
 The event was organized by Carter himself and included three dozen players, coaches and athletic trainers from the Blue Jays' 1992 and 1993 World Series rosters.

 On May 19, 2012, the Cleveland Indians honored Carter with a bobblehead giveaway bearing his likeness during their game against the Miami Marlins.
 Carter attended and signed autographs, as well as throwing out the ceremonial first pitch.

 On July 14, 2015, in a pregame ceremony before the 2015 All-Star Game, it was announced that Carter was elected by fans as a Franchise Four member of the Toronto Blue Jays, as one of the four most valuable players in franchise history.

+On July 18, 2026, the Blue Jays unveiled a statue depicting Carter mid-jump titled Back-to-Back, honoring the team's 1992 and 1993 World Series champions.
+It is located outside the Rogers Centre and replaced an existing statue of Ted Rogers.

 Charity involvement

 Carter co-chairs the annual "Joe Carter Classic", a celebrity golf tournament in the Toronto area founded in 2010 to benefit the Children's Aid Foundation.
 The tournament has raised over $2.5 million for the foundation.
 Previous events have featured celebrities including Charles Barkley, Ray Bourque, and Gordie Howe.